marco-gonella/angular-portfolio/README.md

             },
             "callback": function(..){....}
               //differences:
-              //To use "callback: function(){..}", you have to set callback with a function in your js, so you have to manipulate your config
+              //To use "callback: function(){..}", you have to set callback with a function in your js,
+              //so you have to manipulate your config.
-              //to use "callback: { name: "fn name", params: ["param1", "param2", etc..]}" you don't have to set any functions to your config, just set in your controller $scope (direct parent of this directive) your function, es: $scope.navifate = function(url){..};
+              //to use "callback: { name: "fn name", params: ["param1", "param2", etc..]}" you don't have to set any
+              //functions to your config, just set in your controller $scope (direct parent of this directive) your function,
+              //es: $scope.navifate = function(url){..};
         }
       ]
    ```